lilys01/abundance-profile-quantification/simulation.md

 Installation Docs:
 https://github.com/DerrickWood/kraken2/blob/master/docs/MANUAL.markdown#installation

-## Data Generation
+# Data Generation
 Followed steps in directions below, with exception to the last step which is detailed under [Paired Read Simulation](#Paired-Read-Simulation): https://github.com/DerrickWood/kraken2-experiment-code/blob/master/README_DataGeneration.md

 # Paired Read Simulation
 In the "Selected" directory, run the following commands.
 To change the size of the data generated, change the input to the -n flag.
-5000 will generate 45 MB of read data.
+For reference, 5000 will generate 45 MB of read data.

 ```bash
 for group in bacteria; do